renzil7/Distance-Vector-Routing/README.md

 # Distance-Vector-Routing
-This project enables router to compute and share its routing table with all the other routers it is connected to using a DVR protocol called RIP.
+This project enables router to compute and share its routing table with all the other routers it is connected to using a DVR protocol called RIP.It also displays the routing table every second

 The submission consists of a total of 4 java files<br>
 Main.java<br>